 We are delighted to welcome award winning blogger Maggy Woodley from Red Ted Art, our new resident arts and crafts guest blogger!

 Today we are going to show how to make not one, but TWO, very simple paper plate crafts – just in time for Easter.
 You can quickly and easily turn a couple of paper plates into these adorable little Easter baskets.
 These Easter baskets would be a great craft for an Easter party, or during a school lesson or made by you as party favours.
 And as you only need some paper plates and decorative bits and pieces, they make for a very thrifty craft indeed!
+You could also choose to fill them with some of our lovely Easter Bunny crafts that are designed just for kids.

 How to make a purple Easter basket